When it comes to horse training a solid foundation is key.

 Every training session starts with a proper warm up, and ends with a cool down.
 Before riding a horse, the tack and health of the horse are checked.

-Each training session is varied , and over the course of the training period, may consist of dressage, jumping and trail rides.
+Each training session is different , and over the course of the training period, may consist of dressage, jumping, lunging and trail rides.